 Compile before running

-By default, when you run an application, IntelliJ IDEA compiles the module where the classes you are trying to run are located.
+By default, when you run an application, IntelliJ IDEA compiles the module in which the classes you are trying to run are located.

 If you want to change that behavior, you can do so in the Run/Debug Configurations dialog.

 In the dialog that opens, create a new or open an existing run configuration.